mschilde/auto-label-merge-conflicts/README.md

 ## Pitfalls

-Since this action runs post merge on a PR context it is only working if you don't immediately click the `delete branch` option.
+Since this action runs post merge in a PR context it is only working if you don't immediately click the `delete branch` button after merging a PR.
 (I know, muscle memory)

-A good workaround is the [`branch cleanup`](jessfraz/branch-cleanup-action@master) action by @jessfraz
+A good workaround is the [`branch cleanup`](https://github.com/jessfraz/branch-cleanup-action) action by @jessfraz

 See also the [workflow file](/.github/main.workflow) of this repo for inspiration.